confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 Tests custom client IDs for Replicator.

+FIPS enabled on both clusters.

-#### Scenario kafka-connect-replicator-plain-kerberos-rhel verify test's the following:
+#### Scenario kafka-connect-replicator-plain-kerberos-rhel-fips verify test's the following:

 Validates that the Console Consumer can consume data from cluster2, proving that data has been replicated from cluster1 (MDS).